microsoft/aksworkshop/_entries/01-04 scoring.md

 ### Throughput

-Ability to cope with periodic load tests, through the number of processed requests.
+Ability to cope with periodic load tests, through the maximum number of successful requests per second.
 These will be order submissions to `http://<your endpoint>:80/v1/order/`.
 We will be directing up to 6400 concurrent users to your application.

 Refer to the [scaling section for guidance on how to run the load test](#scaling).